-HACE is High Altitude Cerebral Edema means water in the brain, whereas HAPE is High Altitude Pulmonary Edema means water in lungs.
-When people with HACE or HAPE are considered as a serious situation where the patient needs to be brought down at a safe height.
+HACE is High Altitude Cerebral Edema means water in the brain, whereas HAPE is High Altitude Pulmonary Edema means water in the lungs.
+When people with HACE or HAPE are considered a serious situation where the patient needs to be brought down at a safe height.
 In very bad condition needs to be evacuated by fastest means of transportation, like taking a helicopter service?

 Everest region, trekker needs to be careful altitude wise walking around world highest region of all Himalaya range.
-Trek starts from 2,800 m at Lukla heading higher every day, having acclimatization days at Namche Bazaar 3,440 m high.
-Whichever destinations are chosen around the Everest region, Namche Bazaar is the main spot for rest days for acclimatization before heading higher ground.
+Trek starts from 2,800 m at Lukla heading higher every day, having acclimatization days at Namche Bazaar at 3,440 m high.
+Whichever destinations are chosen around the Everest region, Namche Bazaar is the main spot for rest days for acclimatization before heading to higher ground.

-Trekkers heading for Everest Base Camp, where few acclimatization days are required after Namche Bazaar will be Dingboche or at Pheriche.
+Trekkers heading for Everest Base Camp, where few acclimatization days are required after Namche Bazaar will be at Dingboche or at Pheriche.
 The area falls on the route to Everest base camp at 3,400 m high, where a rest day is needed for proper acclimatization.
-On rest days taking a short hike to higher hills and then sleeping and resting at low altitude supports acclimatization.
+On rest days taking a short hike to higher hills and then sleeping and resting at low altitudes supports acclimatization.

 Langtang Region, another popular adventure destination after Annapurna and Everest, the closest mountain range located north of Kathmandu valley.
 High Altitude and Acclimatization depend on chosen destinations, as the Langtang region offers various exciting trekking and adventures.
 The popular trek of a week to Kyanjin Gompa around Langtang valley at 3,860 m / 12, 664 feet high.
 Where most trekkers spend extra days for acclimatization at Kyanjin Gompa, as well as heading towards high Gosainkunda Pond.

 Manaslu Region falls within a restricted area, where trekkers need to obtain special permits to enter higher areas of Manaslu valley.
-On this trek where high altitude and pass involves, trekkers, get slowly get acclimatize as walk progress to higher areas.
+On this trek where high altitude and pass involves, trekkers, get slowly get acclimatized as the walk progress to higher areas.